 Java exhibits asynchronous behavior through parallel processing.
 Issues arise when the threads that are working side by side need to access the shared data pool, resulting in deadlocks or incorrect program data.
-With Applications Manager's Java performance monitoring tool, perform thorough Java thread monitoring and tracks crucial thread attributes like Total Threads Started, Peak Threads, Live Threads, Runnable, Blocked, Waiting, Timed Waiting, Daemon Threads, and Deadlocked Threads.
+With Applications Manager's JRE monitoring tool, perform thorough Java thread monitoring and tracks crucial thread attributes like Total Threads Started, Peak Threads, Live Threads, Runnable, Blocked, Waiting, Timed Waiting, Daemon Threads, and Deadlocked Threads.
 You can also view the thread dump history of the Java machine, which gives you the status and essential details about all the threads.

-In addition to Java monitoring, Applications Manager also monitors J2EE web transactions.
+In addition to JRE monitoring, Applications Manager also monitors J2EE web transactions.
 Applications Manager's APM Insight agent translates how your Java applications behave on the end user's side and provides visual representations of J2EE transactions from URL to SQL components.
 It also enables you to measure your client's satisfaction with APDEX scores, and trace transaction errors back to their origins.

-Applications Manager's Java performance monitoring tool comes with an extensive fault management system to make resolving issues easy.
+Applications Manager's Java Runtime monitoring tool comes with an extensive fault management system to make resolving issues easy.
 With help from the root cause analyzer, you can drill down to the source of problems, and troubleshoot them with ease.

 Applications Manager's JVM monitoring capability lets you configure threshold values for attributes, and receive notifications when there are deviations from standard behavior.
 Setting up anomaly profiles can help you identify gradual performance degradation, so you can take action before end users are affected.
-Applications Manager's Java monitoring tool also enables you to associate actions to the thresholds and anomaly profiles that will be automatically performed upon a breach.
+Applications Manager's JRE monitoring tool also enables you to associate actions to the thresholds and anomaly profiles that will be automatically performed upon a breach.

-Applications Manager's Java monitoring tool utilizes analytical details to perform historical and predictive analysis of Java performance with the help of reports.
+Applications Manager's JRE performance monitoring tool utilizes analytical details to perform historical and predictive analysis of Java performance with the help of reports.
 While trend analysis reports allow you to compare and analyze historical performance trends based on hourly/daily/weekly reports and heat charts, forecast reports employ machine learning techniques to predict growth and utilization trends in the future.